tech-by-design/polyglot-prime/udi-prime/README.md

 cd udi-prime
 ./udictl.ts ic generate --help  # review code generation options ./udictl.ts ic generate sql     # generate all *.sql artifacts

+# generate all *.java artifacts using jOOQ library and store in a JAR file
+# and then `cat` the details of what was generated (the MANIFEST.MF)
+./udictl.ts ic generate java jooq unzip -p ../hub-prime/lib/techbd-udi-auto-jooq-ingress.jar 'META-INF/MANIFEST.MF'

 ./udictl.ts ic generate docs               # generate all documentation (e.g. SchemaSpye) artifacts ./udictl.ts ic generate docs --serve 4343  # generate and serve the documents at localhost:4343